 Libertarians: The Only Adults In The Room

-Before Christmas I had the pleasure of travelling to Manchester to meet Jim Lark, former US Libertarian Party National Chairman and current member of the Party’s National Committee.
-It was a pleasant round table chat, sponsored by our Young Libertarians led by Harley Dalton.
-A mix of local party members and party leaders were present with discussion ranging from football to Bastiat.
+Before Christmas 2018, I had the pleasure of travelling to Manchester to meet Jim Lark, former US Libertarian Party National Chairman and current member of the Party’s National Committee.
+It was a pleasant round table chat, set up by my good friend Harley Dalton.
+A good mix of local libertarians were present with discussion ranging from football to Bastiat.

 Along with hearing Jim Lark’s experiences with the US Libertarian Party, I enjoyed hearing about the journey to libertarianism each person round the room had taken or was taking – a wide range of experiences, reasons and journeys.
 These people had not moved towards libertarianism because of some knee jerk reaction, or teenage rebellion.
 Nor were there reasons uninformed babble.
 Each coherently explained their thought processes, some cited specific influencers who had inspired them, but all were intelligent well thought out responses.

 As I reflected on what I might say about my own journey, there were any number of influences, thought processes and experiences I could have called on.
 But what was the core?
 In the end it was Jim Lark who beat me to it.

 The discussion had turned to more theoretical principles of individual rights, when Jim Lark interjected with his own take that was also my take.
 He explained the point using a simple example – he doesn’t play his music loud, because he doesn’t want to encroach on his neighbour.
 Think about that.

 The caricature often painted of libertarians is that they seek some kind of anarchic ‘mad max’ distopia with each demanding to do whatever they want without interference from others.
 But it is just that – a caricature.